Black and White Habits: The Painful, Yet Proud, History of Black Catholic Sisters in the United States

 Conversation

-Historian Shannen Dee Williams speaks about her long-awaited book, "Subversive Habits: Black Catholic Nuns in the Long African American Freedom Struggle," showing how the history of Black Catholic sisters is the history of Catholic sisters in the United States and provides a model of strength and faith for the entire church.
+Historian Shannen Dee Williams speaks about her long-awaited book, "Subversive Habits: Black Catholic Nuns in the Long African American Freedom Struggle," showing how the history of Black Catholic sisters is the history of Catholic sisters in the United States and provide a model of strength and faith for the entire church.
 Hosted by GSR National Correspondent Dan Stockman.

 Resources